joanaMCSP/latest-tweets/README.md

 Redis is used to cache the results obtained from Twitter's API for an hour.
 Both services run in Docker containers.

+## Set up

+Upon starting the service the config file will look for the following values which are specified as environment variables for the container in the docker-compose.yml:

+* CONSUMER_KEY
+* CONSUMER_SECRET
+* ACCESS_TOKEN_KEY
+* ACCESS_TOKEN_SECRET

+You can get these values from http://dev.twitter.com by creating a twitter account and application and going to the API Keys tab.

 ## Running

 - install docker-compose